 What is Multi-Cloud Strategy?

-Multicloud is a combination of two or more cloud-computing services.
+Multicloud strategy is a combination of two or more cloud-computing services.
 When a company or business uses cloud services from different cloud vendors, they’re using a multi-cloud system.
 This system can be a set of all private, all public, or a combination of private and public clouds.

 It allows the distribution of computing resources among multiple cloud-computing platforms.
 It minimizes the risk for possible downtimes, hence, creating a secure environment for data.
 Moreover, it increases storage capacity and computing power.
 It scales business operations by leveraging the on-demand storage and real-time syncing capabilities, which is today’s business mandate.

 Now they want to expand their marketing budget and have plans for targeting users overseas.
 Until now, you’ve had virtual machines and other cloud options but serving a large-scale user base in distant locations requires multiple data centers at various locations.